 When the rubber sheet was pulled down, the volume of the bell jar increased.

 This caused the pressure inside the bell jar to decrease.
-Air moved into the balloons because the pressure outside the bell jar was greater than the pressure inside.
+Air moved into the balloons because the pressure outside the bell jar was greater than the pressure inside the bell jar.

 When the rubber sheet was pushed up, the volume of the bell jar decreased and the pressure inside the bell jar increased.
-This caused the air to be pushed out of the balloons because the pressure inside the jar was greater than the pressure outside.
+This caused the air to be pushed out of the balloons.